wrestlingcarbonapple/authgear-norwegian-translation/readme.md

 - Paste the contents of `translation.json` in the text-field.
 - Change the `app.name` and `sms.default.sender` to match your project name

+## Disclaimer

+The tranlation is done in large parts with ChatGpt 5 so be warned.
+We had a long discussion over how to make this and i have not quality checked beyond testing the stuff i actually use.